santiment/eth-exporter/README.md

 # ETH Data Exporter

-This package defines an easy to use class for exporting data from the ETH blockchain to the Santiment Data Pipeline.
+This package defines an easy to use API for exporting data from the ETH blockchain into an analytics DB.
+It makes all the data queriable with SQL in real-time.
+There is a project generator, which includes an exporter, a DB hooked to it and a simple REST API on top of it.

 ## Usage